biobricks/commitdb/README.md

 [![NPM][npm-img]][npm-url]
 [![Build Status][ci-img]][ci-url]

-NOTE: This is not yet production-ready code.
-Expect bugs and API changes.
+NOTE: We do not yet consider this production-ready code.

 CommitDB keeps track of commit history for a single project/entity.

 CommitDB allows multiple heads (it does not force you to merge heads), but allows only one tail.

 CommitDB only tracks metadata.
 The actual data should be stored elsewhere.
+See [pastlevel](https://github.com/biobricks/pastlevel) for an example.

-CommitDB uses atomic commits and streams are pinned to the commit history as it looked when the stream was created.
-The worst that can happen is if someone creates a new commit, changing the head, while you're trying to merge all heads: You will end up having merged the old heads.
-There is no way to avoid this if you're planning to use CommitDB in a decentralized setup.
+CommitDB uses atomic commits so the commit database will always be consistent. headStreams are pinned to commit history as it looked when the stream was created, however, prevStreams and nextStreams are not.
+E.g: If you are using a nextStream and someone creates a new commit at the head before you reach the head then this new commit will be emitted by the nextStream.
+Also, if someone creates a new commit, changing the head, while you're trying to merge all heads, you will end up having merged the old heads.

 # Usage